Lemon law claims are becoming more common across the United States as auto sales rise and vehicles grow more complex.

 Truth be told, there is no concrete answer to this.
 Lemon law cases all come with their own unique set of details, obstacles, and circumstances.
 No attorney can give you a guaranteed timeline to resolve a case.
 If they promise an end date in the initial consultation, this is a big red flag.

 However, they should give you a hopeful goal of resolving the case in roughly 30 days.
-One of the biggest marks of a trustworthy attorney – lemon law or not – is they are cautiously optimistic.
+One of the biggest marks of a trustworthy attorney – lemon law or not – is that they are cautiously optimistic.
 Additionally, they make it clear that the case is not over until the consumer has their money and the defective vehicle is back where it belongs, with the warrantor and off the street.

 This is a question that every lawyer wants to hear – and will immediately get you on his/her good side.
 The lemon law lawyer will likely explain: